covcom/205CDE/03 Introduction to HTML5/README.md

 ### Test your understanding

-1. Generate a personal webpage of a fictitious student Jane Doe, or John Doe (or your own, if you prefer), that contains, at least, the information listed below.
+1. Generate a personal web page of a fictitious student Jane Doe, or John Doe (or your own, if you prefer), that contains, at least, the information listed below.
 Use semantic elements when applicable.

     - personal data (first names, family name, date of birth)
     - image